-The soils of the site are medium textured, deep to bedrock, well drained and contain 50 to 80 percent rock fragments throughout the profile.
-Permeability is moderate.
-The available water holding capacity (AWC) is about 3 to 5 inches for the profile.
+The soils in this site are medium textured and well drained, contain a high amount of rock fragments throughout the profile, and are over highely fractured bedrock.
+The soils are shallowor deep to bedrock.
+The shallow soils typically contain 20-50 percent rock fragments throughout the profile.
+The deep soils typically contain 50 to 80 percent rock fragments throughout the profile.
+Permeability is moderate or moderately slow.
+Teha vailagle water holding capacity (AWC) is about 2 to 5 inches for the profile.
 Rock fragments are typically gravel size (less than 3 inches in diameter).